Biomedizinische Forschung

 Our focus

 The focus of Biomedical Research at the Medical University of Graz is on applying Russell and Burch's 3Rs (Replacement/Reduction/Refinement) in experimental procedures and training.
-This is achieved through advanced training courses on the topic of animal experimentation and the use of alternative methods.
+This is achieved through advanced training courses on the topic of animal experimentation and the use of 3R methods.
 Our courses bring you closer to both the theory and practice of the training topics.

 Animal experimentation courses